j1sk1ss/SelfCallPreprocessor/README.md

 # Benefits
 ## Rust-style structures
-Now C-programmer is able to use C-structures in a more convenient way.
-Instead of always passing structure itself as `self`-parameter:
+Now a C-programmer is able to use C-structures in a more convenient way.
+Instead of always passing a structure itself as a `self`-parameter:
 ```c
 typedef struct a {
     int (*foo)(struct a*);